 Study and pray over the documents (listed below) to determine whether or not you (and your wife, if applicable) can be happy and productive servants of Jesus Christ within the doctrinal, biblical, and procedural expectations of LBF for its chaplain families.
-Give particular attention in this application examination to the Doctrinal Statement, Biblical Guidelines, Covenant, and Contractual Agreement.
+Give particular attention in this application examination to the Doctrinal Statement, Biblical Guidelines, and Covenant.
 At this time, LBF does not currently endorse women for the chaplaincy.

 If you would like to apply to Liberty Baptist Fellowship to become a chaplain, please follow these instructions and allow 3-4 weeks to complete your application.

 You will need to submit the online LBF Chaplain Application.
 As you complete the application process, the following is required:

 - Pay the non-refundable $125 application fee at the bottom of the online application.

 - Submit the following documents by mail to the address below or submit these documents digitally using the “Attachments” section at the bottom of the online application.

 - Transcripts of your undergraduate and seminary training

 - Copy of your diploma from college and seminary (not applicable to Seminary Program candidate)